rubocop/ruby-style-guide/README.md

     end
     ```
 * Consider using `Struct.new`, which defines the trivial accessors,
-onstructor and comparison operators for you.
+  constructor and comparison operators for you.

     ```Ruby
     # good